stineb/holoLU2_data_PUBLISHED/README.md

 # Data from Stocker et al. (2017) PNAS

-This repository contains all time series data for the peatland carbon balance and land use change emissions as published in Stocker et al., 2017.
+This dataset contains all time series data for the peatland carbon balance and land use change emissions as published in Stocker et al., 2017.
+Provided are CSV files for global time series covering the Holocene (last 11,000 yr) until 1950 CE.
 Available files:
 - `dcpeat_lpx_stocker17pnas.csv` : Global total peatland annual net ecosystem productivity and carbon storage in peatland soils, simulated by LPX-Bern (using DYPTOP module for dynamically simulating peatland distribution and C, as described in Stocker et al., 2014, GMD)
 - `dcpeat_yml_stocker17pnas.csv` : Global total peatland net carbon balance, derived from 64 dated peat cores, termed 'YML' in Stocker et al., 2017.
 Includes summary statistics from 1000 individual Monte Carlo reconstructions.